88-degrees/Book-of-Changes/appendix04s1.md

 31. The superior man learns and accumulates the results of his learning; puts questions, and discriminates among those results; dwells magnanimously and unambitiously in what he has attained to; and carries it into practice with benevolence.
 What the [Yì Jīng](https://en.wikipedia.org/wiki/I_Ching) says, 'The dragon appears in the field: -- it will be advantageous to meet with the great man,' has reference to the virtuous qualities of a ruler (as thus described).

 32. In the third `NINE`, there is a twofold symbol of) strength, but (the position) is not central.
-(Its

-###### p.
-417

-occupant) is not in heaven above, nor is he in the field beneath.
+(Its occupant) is not in heaven above, nor is he in the field beneath.
 Therefore there must be active vigilance and cautious apprehension as the time requires; and. though (the position be) perilous, there will be no mistake.

+<a id="p-417"></a>

 33. In the fourth `NINE`, there is (the symbol of) strength, but (the position) is not central.
 (Its occupant) is not in heaven above, nor is he in the field beneath, nor is he in the place of man intermediate.
 Hence he is in perplexity; and being so, he has doubts about what. should be his movements, and so will give no occasion for blame.